e6voe9/e6voe9/README.md

-# Hello, my name is George😀.
+# Hello, my name is George 😀.
-I'm frontend developer from Ukraine.
+Passionate about creating useful projects.

 <!--
 **e6voe9/e6voe9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.